 It’s a mind-bending addition to the list.
 A true wildcard in some matchups.
 Keeps your opponent on their toes.

-You’re almost certainly better off taking another incantor, a comet and then maybe 5 more liberators.
+You’re almost certainly better off taking another incantor, a comet or something.

 But when you use the Prime right, you’re unstoppable.
 It is an insane compliment to the Stardrake.

 Mobile, flying, long, long threat ranges in charge and shooting phase.

 You’ve got so many options – artillery combined with rain of stars, heraldor and a couple of dracoth bad breaths; assassin in the late game to cement a win; guaranteed alpha strike (true guaranteed – I pick 12″ baby) vs backfield characters.